Services and Procedures

 Did you know?

-Skin is made of 3 layers: the epidermis, the dermis, and the hypodermis.
+Skin is made of three layers: the epidermis, the dermis, and the hypodermis.
 The waterproof epidermis regulates water loss and body temperature.
 The flexible dermis is connective tissue with blood vessels and nerve fibres.
 The bottommost hypodermis contains areolar and adipose connective tissue and connects the skin to other structures such as muscles.